protohaven/printed_materials/admin-member_guide/content/member_guide.typ

 workshops to in-depth multi-week courses.
 Not all classes provide clearances.
 Be sure to read course descriptions carefully.

-Beginning Fall 2021, they will be primarily organized by a trimester Spring/Summer/Fall calendar.
 Class development and support are led by the Education Coordinator and Executive Director and taught by either staff, Teaching Fellows, or contract instructors.

 === Getting Cleared on Tools
 <getting-cleared-on-tools>